 Why use behavioral questions in interviews

-Behavioral questions (also known as STAR interview questions or behavior-based interview questions) can reveal how candidates behaved in past work situations.
+Behavioral questions (also known as STAR behavioral interview questions or behavior based interview questions) can reveal how candidates behaved in past work situations.
 These behaviors can give you insight into how people will react in similar situations at your company.

-Ask behavioral questions during interviews to assess one or more of these qualities:
+Ask behavioral questions during interviews to assess one or more of these qualities based on candidates past work experiences:

 - Problem-solving attitude